kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 An Application represents an external solution connected to Kyma.
 It handles the integration with other components, such as Eventing.
 Using the components of Application Connector, the Application creates a coherent identity for a connected external solution and ensures its separation.
-All Applications are instances of the Application custom resource, which also stores all of the relevant metadata.
+All Applications are instances of the Application custom resource, which also stores all the relevant metadata.

 >**NOTE:** Every Application custom resource corresponds to a single Application to which you can connect an external solution.